viggo-gascou/EuroEval/docs/datasets/slovenian.md

 ### ScaLA-sl

-This dataset was published in [this paper](https://aclanthology.org/2023.nodalida-1.20/) and was automatically created from the [Slovenian Universal Dependencies treebank](https://github.com/UniversalDependencies/UD_Slovenian-SSJ) by assuming that the documents in the treebank are correct, and corrupting the samples to create grammatically incorrect samples.
+This dataset was published in [this paper](https://aclanthology.org/2023.nodalida-1.20/) and was automatically created from the [Slovene Universal Dependencies treebank](https://github.com/UniversalDependencies/UD_Slovene-SSJ) by assuming that the documents in the treebank are correct, and corrupting the samples to create grammatically incorrect samples.
 The corruptions were done by either removing a word from a sentence, or by swapping two neighbouring words in a sentence.
 To ensure that